Ohio State's Talbot Addiction Medicine has helped more people with alcohol and drug addiction problems than any other program in central Ohio.

 Drug abuse also plays a role in many major social problems, such as drugged driving, violence, stress and child abuse.
 Drug abuse can lead to homelessness, crime and missed work or problems with keeping a job.
 It harms unborn babies and destroys families.
 There are different types of treatment for drug abuse.
 But the best is to prevent drug abuse in the first place.

-Programs at Ohio State’s Talbot Hall can help addicts quit their addiction and move on to a more productive life.
+Programs at Talbot Addiction Medicine can help addicts quit their addiction and move on to a more productive life.
 Drug abuse can be treated with detoxification, abstinence, support from a 12-Step program, compliance with physician-prescribed medications and psychotherapy.